 Anyone who is new to a company is initially dependent on support.
 This is perfectly normal.
 After all, at the beginning of the new job, one cannot yet know how the work processes work and who the contact persons are.
 An authoritarian management style can provide the necessary orientation.
 The new employee receives clear instructions about what is expected of him.

-However, people are different: For example, there are employees who work independently after a short period of training and show a high degree of initiative.
+However, people are different: For example, there are employees who, after a short period of training, work independently and have a high level of Personal initiative show.
 Other employees, on the other hand, have difficulty completing their routine tasks even after months or even years.
 Such employees repeatedly need guidance and control from an authoritarian manager.

 3. an employee changes the department

 It is not only a general change of job that creates a need for orientation.
 The same applies to a change within the company.
 In the event of a change in the area of responsibility, an authoritarian management style can help employees to find their way around again more quickly.